tvirgg/TaskManager-V2-Next-TS/README.md

 8. **Create a Pull Request**

-   Go to the original repository and click "Compare & pull request".
-Provide a clear description of your changes and submit the pull request.
+   Go to the original repository and click "Compare & pull request" Provide a clear description of your changes and submit the pull request.

 *This project was developed with ❤️ by [Gerus](https://github.com/tvirgg).*